contract-ace/smartace/README.md

 After running `cmake`, you may then generate an interactive model by running `make icmodel`.
 You may invoke seahorn by running `make verify`.
+To produce a counterexample, run `make cex`.
+If a counterexample exists, it will be populated in `cex.ll`.

 As a full example,